ava-labs/cube-signer-sidecar/README.md

-# Cubist Signer Sidecar
+# Cube Signer Sidecar

-This repository contains a proxy that can be run alongside [AvalancheGo](https://github.com/ava-labs/avalanchego) nodes to integrate them with [CubeSigner](https://cubist.dev/products/cubesigner-self-custody) for secure BLS key management.
+This repository contains a proxy that can be run alongside [AvalancheGo](https://github.com/ava-labs/avalanchego) nodes to integrate them with [CubeSigner](https://cubist.dev/products/cubesigner-self-custody) for secure BLS key management powered by [Cubist](https://cubist.dev/).
 AvalancheGo nodes currently use BLS keys for peer handshakes and to sign [ICM messages](https://build.avax.network/docs/cross-chain/avalanche-warp-messaging/overview).
 By integrating with CubeSigner, AvalancheGo nodes do not need to store their BLS keys in memory or on disk.
-Instead, the keys are generated and kept within a remote hardware security module (HSM), and the AvalancheGo node is configured to request signatures from that HSM as needed via this `cubist-signer-sidecar`.
+Instead, the keys are generated and kept within a remote hardware security module (HSM), and the AvalancheGo node is configured to request signatures from that HSM as needed via this `cube-signer-sidecar`.

 This service runs a [gRPC](https://grpc.io/) server, implementing the [`signer.proto` service definition](https://github.com/ava-labs/avalanchego/blob/master/proto/signer/signer.proto).
-When the `gRPC` endpoints are hit, they make subsequent requests to the [Cubist API](https://signer-docs.cubist.dev/api) to get the requested signature.
+When the `gRPC` endpoints are hit, they make subsequent requests to the [CubeSigner API](https://signer-docs.cubist.dev/api) to get the requested signature.

-A Cubist account is required to be able to properly use the `cubist-signer-sidecar`.
+A Cubist account is required to be able to properly use the `cube-signer-sidecar`.

 ## Building

-The `api/` directory contains generated code from the [Cubist OpenAPI specification](https://raw.githubusercontent.com/cubist-labs/CubeSigner-TypeScript-SDK/main/packages/sdk/spec/openapi.json).
+The `api/` directory contains generated code from the [CubeSigner OpenAPI specification](https://raw.githubusercontent.com/cubist-labs/CubeSigner-TypeScript-SDK/main/packages/sdk/spec/openapi.json).
 The [`spec/get-schemas.go`] script is used to filter the API-spec for the three relevant endpoints, as well as all the schemas that those endpoints use.
 The filtered Open-API specification is output to `spec/filtered-openapi.json`.

 If there are changes in `spec/filtered-openapi.json`, the `go generate ./signerserver` _must_ be run to re-generate the client code in the `api/` directory.

 ## Testing

-The `cubist-signer-sidecar` depends on the AvalancheGo changes implemented in [this PR](https://github.com/ava-labs/avalanchego/pull/3965).
-In order to test it, set the `--staking-rpc-signer-endpoint=127.0.0.1:50051` configuration flag, and ensure that the `cubist-signer-sidecar` application is running before starting the `avalanchego` node.
+The `cube-signer-sidecar` depends on the AvalancheGo changes implemented in [this PR](https://github.com/ava-labs/avalanchego/pull/3965).
+In order to test it, set the `--staking-rpc-signer-endpoint=127.0.0.1:50051` configuration flag, and ensure that the `cube-signer-sidecar` application is running before starting the `avalanchego` node.

 ## Running

 ### Key Creation

-The [`CubeSigner`](https://github.com/cubist-partners/CubeSigner/) application is needed to set up the `cubist-signer-sidecar` to be run locally.
+The [`CubeSigner`](https://github.com/cubist-partners/CubeSigner/) application is needed to set up the `cube-signer-sidecar` to be run locally.
 Once installed, set up the `CubeSigner` and log in following the [Getting Started instructions](https://signer-docs.cubist.dev/getting-started).
 The following commands can then be used to set up a role, key, and signing policy.

 ```shell
 # Create a role.